position-pal/Documentation/content/docs/4-detailed-design/5-user-groups-service.md

 - `Group Creation:` The user creates a group through the Group Handler.
 The handler persists the new group (recording the creator’s UserID), publishes a GroupCreated event, and returns the group details.

-- `Group Update:` The user updates the group’s name via the Group Handler.
+- `Group Update:` The user updates the group name via the Group Handler.
 The updated details are persisted, a GroupUpdated event is published, and the updated group details are returned.

 - `User Join Group:` The user joins a group by sending a join request to the Group Handler.
 The Group Handler adds the user to the group in the store, publishes a UserAddedToGroup event, and returns the updated group details.